 At 31 March 2017, WPD West Midlands had committed borrowing facilities available, in respect of which all conditions precedent had been met at that date, of £300m maturing July 2021.
 Under this facility WPD West Midlands has the ability to request the lenders to issue up to £80m of letters of credit in lieu of borrowing.
 At 31 March 2017, nothing had been borrowed against the facility and no letters of credit issued.
-In addition, WPD East Midlands has a similar £300m facility, against which £125m had been drawn as at 31 March 2017.
-The four WPD DNOs also have access to an uncommitted facility from which any DNO can draw but which in aggregate cannot exceed £20m.
-No borrowings had been drawn against this facility as at 31 March 2017.
+In addition, WPD East Midlands has a similar £300m facility, against which £125.0m had been drawn as at 31 March 2017.

-Directors' report (continued)
+4 Directors' Report (continued)